|

 to introduce you to this beautiful form of dance.

-The classes are comprised of 4 to 6
+The classes are comprised of 4 to 8 lessons:

 runs when our formal dance company training program is on Summer